 When cooking with this sake, we bring it up to a simmer before flambe-ing the vapours to burn off any alcohol.
 We then reduce the sake before adding the fish heads, before finally adding the soy sauce as a base flavour right at the end.
 The key focus here is to reduce the sake first before simmering the fish heads and adding in the soy sauce, not adding the soy sauce with the sake and reducing them together.

 The technique used to cut the fish head in half is known as 兜割り (kabuto-wari) or 梨割り (nashi-wari) which is interesting because if you google kabuto-wari, you’ll find images of a person’s face cut in the wrong cross-section compared to what we want to do with the fish.
+This is the same technique used to prepare fish heads for akadashi miso soup.
 By splitting the fish into two, you reduce the thickness of the fish, allowing it to cook much faster.
 And this faster cooking time is crucial.
 If cooked over a low heat, the fish has a tendency to become chewy and rubbery, but in an almost rolling boil, the fish will become flaky.
 In addition to this, you’ll want to have a Japanese drop lid, or otoshibuta (落し蓋) which allows the boiling sauce to cover the fish heads as you cook them, so that the exposed surfaces of the heads are still basted with sauce.
 A japanese drop lid is a lid that doesn’t cover the top of the pot, but sits inside the pot on top of the ingredients, preventing them from moving around whilst both deflecting the boiling liquid back onto the ingredients whilst allowing for some evaporation.
 If you don’t have one, simply fold a large sheet of aluminium into 2 layers and then fold into a disc with a diameter smaller than your pot so that it fits inside.
 Use a knife to poke several holes in the disc to allow some evaporation.
 This works with baking paper as well.
 Another recipe that uses this lid is our simmered sea eel.

 Kinmedai head in particular has several scales near the cheeks and collars which can be hard to remove during the scaling process, even if you scale it thoroughly, as so, you’ll want to quickly blanch the fish heads in boiling water for 15 to 20 seconds each before placing them straight into an ice bath to cool.
 This will make it much easier to peel away any of the scales left on the head.
 The blanching process also lets you more easily clean away any impurities left inside the head cavity.